spujadas/elk-docker/docs/index.md

 - `ES_CONNECT_RETRY`: number of seconds to wait for Elasticsearch to be up before starting Logstash and/or Kibana (default: `30`)

+- `CLUSTER_NAME`: the name of the Elasticsearch cluster (default: automatically resolved when the container starts if Elasticsearch requires no user authentication).

+	The name of the Elasticsearch cluster is used to set the name of the Elasticsearch log file that the container displays when running.
+By default the name of the cluster is resolved automatically at start-up time (and populates `CLUSTER_NAME`) by querying Elasticsearch's REST API anonymously.
+However, when Elasticsearch requires user authentication (as is the case by default when running X-Pack for instance), this query fails and the container stops as it assumes that Elasticsearch is not running properly.
+Therefore, the `CLUSTER_NAME` environment variable can be used to specify the name of the cluster and bypass the (failing) automatic resolution.

 - `LS_HEAP_SIZE`: Logstash heap size (default: `"500m"`)

 - `LS_OPTS`: Logstash options (default: `"--auto-reload"` in images with tags `es231_l231_k450` and `es232_l232_k450`, `""` in `latest`; see [Breaking changes](#breaking-changes))

 As an illustration, the following command starts the stack, running Elasticsarch with a 2GB heap size, Logstash with a 1GB heap size and Logstash's configuration auto-reload disabled:

 	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -it \